MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/overview.md

 Agents can access multiple tools in parallel.
 These can be both Azure OpenAI-hosted tools like code interpreter and file search, or tools you build, host, and access through function calling.

 > [!TIP]
-> You can use the `tool_choice` parameter which can be used to force the use of a specific tool (like file search, code interpreter, or a function) in a particular run.
+> You can use the `tool_choice` parameter to force the use of a specific tool (like file search, code interpreter, or a function) in a particular run.

 ## Knowledge tools